TheAypisamFpv/AI-Project/README.md

 ---

-## Neural Network Training
+### Deep Neural Network Training
 - Split the dataset into training and testing sets with stratification.
 - Compute class weights to handle class imbalance.
-- Build the neural network model with specified architecture and parameters.
+- Build the deep neural network (DNN) model with specified architecture and parameters.
 - Train the model with early stopping based on validation loss.
 - Evaluate the model on the test set.
 - Perform additional evaluation using SHAP values to determine feature importance.

 ---

-## Best Models as of Now:
+### Best Models as of Now:
 #### With `AverageHoursWorked` (Validation Accuracy: 97%):

 `TrainedModel_[25, 256, 128, 64, 1]_100_32_0.3_0.001_relu_relu_sigmoid_['Accuracy', 'Recall', 'Precision']_binary_crossentropy_adam(0.001)_0.2`